skydoves/sandwich/README.md

 ```

 #### ApiResponse.Failure.Exception
-Gets called when an unexpected exception occurs while creating the request or processing <br>the response in client. e.g. Network connection error.
+An unexpected exception occurs while creating the request or processing the response in the client. e.g., Network connection error.

 ### ApiResponse Extensions
-We can handle response cases more handy using extensions.
+We can handle response cases conveniently using extensions.

 #### onSuccess, onError, onException
-We can use these scope functions to the `ApiResponse`, it reduces the usage of the if/when clause.
+We can use these scope functions to the `ApiResponse`, we can reduce the usage of the if/when clause.
 ```kotlin
 disneyService.fetchDisneyPosterList().request { response ->
       response.onSuccess {